OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/domestic-payment-consents.md

 The API endpoint allows the PISP to ask an ASPSP to confirm funds on a **domestic-payment-consent** resource.

 * An ASPSP can only respond to a funds confirmation request if the **domestic-payment-consent** resource has an Authorised status.
-If the status is not Authorised, an ASPSP must respond with a 400 (Bad Request) and a ```UK.OB.Resource.InvalidConsentStatus``` error code.
+If the status is not Authorised, an ASPSP must respond with a 400 (Bad Request) and a ```U009``` error code.
 * Confirmation of funds requests do not affect the status of the **domestic-payment-consent** resource.

 ### State Model